iggym/goaddressapi/README.md

 An address API in go.
 The API implements listing addresses, showing a single address, adding an address and modifying an address.
+The API also enables exporting addresses to a CSV file and adding addresses by importing a CSV file.

 ---